lupyuen/lupyuen.github.io/src/unicorn3.md

 _SCTLR_EL1 is for?_

-It's the [__System Control Register__](https://developer.arm.com/documentation/ddi0601/2024-12/AArch64-Registers/SCTLR-EL1--System-Control-Register--EL1-) for Exception Level 1.
-We set these bits...
+The [__System Control Register__](https://developer.arm.com/documentation/ddi0601/2024-12/AArch64-Registers/SCTLR-EL1--System-Control-Register--EL1-) for Exception Level 1.
+We set these bits to __Enable the MMU with Caching__...

 - __Bit 0:__ M = 1 <br> _Enable MMU for Address Translation_